Eryck Abecassis

 Eryck Abecassis (born 1956) is a composer, musician and an electric guitar player.
 He composes and plays a wide range of music including orchestral to chamber music, electronic, theater, street theater, and cinema.

-He moved to Paris in 1976 to study cinema and also worked as a photographer.
-In 1979 he decided to concentrate on music.

 He started doing workshops on instrumental research at the IRCAM (Institute for music/acoustic research and coordination) in Paris (where he also did a computer music course).

 He has been commissioned to compose music for Radio-France, Gmem, Ina-Grm, Grame, French government.
 His music has been played in international music festivals of "Présences", "Les Musiques-Marseille", "Musiques en scène-Lyon","Amplitude Festival Denmark","Computer Art Festival Padova" and some others.

 As an electronic musician he travels in many countries including Spain, Brazil, Germany, Austria, England, Sweden, South Korea, and Italy.
 His style ranges between contemporary and electronic "noise music", with extensive use of the computer.

 He has composed scores for film and documentaries, like Hava Aney Dey directed by Partho Sen-Gupta.